 - the complaint is factually supported such that the alleged behavior could constitute a policy violation

-If the complaint does not meet the above criteria or establish a violation of a policy enforced by Equal Opportunity Compliance and Title IX, the case may be closed.
+If the complaint does not meet the above criteria or establish a violation of a policy enforced by Michigan Tech’s EOC office, the case may be closed.
 However, the complaint may still be subject to University action if the alleged behavior violates another University policy or is otherwise inappropriate.
-In such an event, Equal Opportunity Compliance and Title IX may refer the complaint to any other University office deemed appropriate for further review.
+In such an event, the complaint may be referred to another University office deemed appropriate for further review.

 Requests from complainants to “just record my concerns” or “not take any action at this time” may or may not be honored depending on the circumstances involved.
 If at any time the University feels an investigation is necessary, an investigation may proceed without the support of the potential Complainant, even if that Complainant requested no action.